ZhipengS/Homepage/index.md

 ## Talks & Presentations
+- **2025.06** --- Shifted wave equation on non-compact symmetric spaces, at Re­search sem­in­ar "Geo­met­ric and Har­mon­ic Ana­lys­is", Paderborn, Germany
 - **2025.06** --- Shifted wave equation on non-compact symmetric spaces, at Session Poster - Congrès de la SMF, Dijon, France
 - **2025.01** --- Estimate of the kernels for functions of Laplacian on noncompact symmetric spaces, at Séminaire Analyse Fonctionnelle, Besançon, France
 - **2024.04** --- Pointwise and uniform bounds for functions of the Laplacian on symmetric spaces of non-compact type, at Young Functional Analysts’ Workshop, Newcastle, UK